themachinethatgoesping/themachinethatgoesping/docs/source/first_steps/new_to_python.rst

 .. admonition:: Note
    :class: admonition-note

-   Please note that we do not take any responsibility for the content in external links.
+   We do not take any responsibility for the content in external links.
 Use them at your own discretion.

 .. _setting_up_python: